-2. Discriminatory Harassment:
+1. Discriminatory Harassment:

-Verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of their sex, race, color, national origin, religion, age, sexual orientation, gender identity, genetic information, military status, disability, or any other characteristic protected by law, and that:
+Verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of their sex, race, ethnicity, citizenship status, color, national origin, religion, age, sexual orientation, gender identity or expression, genetic information, military status, disability, or any other characteristic protected by law, and that:

-- a.
-Has the purpose or effect of creating an intimidating, hostile, or offensive educational or work environment; or - b.
-Has the purpose or effect of unreasonably interfering with an individual's educational or work performance; or - c.
-Otherwise adversely affects an individual's educational or employment opportunities.
+- has the purpose or effect of creating an intimidating, hostile, or offensive educational or work environment; or - b. has the purpose or effect of unreasonably interfering with an individual's educational or work performance; or - c. otherwise adversely affects an individual's educational or employment opportunities. - 2.
+Discrimination:

-3. Discrimination:

-Any behavior, expression, or activity that stigmatizes or victimizes individuals or groups of people because of their personal attributes, including sex, race, color, national origin, religion, age, sexual orientation, gender identity, genetic information, military status, disability, or any other characteristic protected by law, and that:
+Any behavior, expression, or activity that stigmatizes or victimizes individuals or groups of people because of their personal attributes, including sex, race, ethnicity, citizenship status, color, national origin, religion, age, sexual orientation, gender identity or expression, genetic information, military status, disability, or any other characteristic protected by law, and that:

-- Involves an express or implied threat to an individual's educational efforts, participation in school-sponsored extra-curricular activities, terms or conditions of employment, or personal safety; or - b.
-Has the purpose of interfering with an individual's educational efforts, participation in school-sponsored extra-curricular activities, terms or conditions of employment, or personal safety; or - c.
-Creates an intimidating, hostile, demeaning, or offensive educational or work environment.
+- a. involves an express or implied threat to an individual's educational efforts, participation in school-sponsored extra-curricular activities, terms or conditions of employment or personal safety; or - b. has the purpose of interfering with an individual's educational efforts, participation in school-sponsored extra-curricular activities, terms or conditions of employment or personal safety; or - c. creates an intimidating, hostile, demeaning or offensive educational or work environment. - 3.
+Sexual Harassment: